mariellefoster/plots_and_projects/README.md

 ## Time stretcher
 - not a time machine, just makes time feel a little looser
-- like a knitted sweater, time can shrink if things get too hot
+- like a knitted sweater, time can shrink if things get too hot, too much friction

 ## Computer crasher
 - Set of words or picture that when put together crash all computing devices